probonopd/Launchpad95/web/index.md

 |   |   |   |   |   |   |   |   |__Lock3__|
 |   |   |   |   |   |   |   |   |__Lock4__|

+#### Mapping parameters from plugins

+By default, only built-in instruments and effects have their parameters mapped.
+For instrument and effect plugins, one can map parameters as shown [here](https://www.youtube-nocookie.com/embed/al6jAyaIN6s).
+Toggle between Instrument Mode and Device Controller Mode for the new controls to show up.

 ### Session Mode

 To enter Session Mode, press ![](https://placehold.co/64x64/black/green?text=Session) once.
 The buttons on the right-hand side remain dark.